nasseryz/Assignment_3_Part_2/README.md

 ![Titanic](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fd/RMS_Titanic_3.jpg/2560px-RMS_Titanic_3.jpg)

-In this project, we performed explorotary data analysis and answered three hypotheses based on the dataset. we used statiscts to analyze this data.
+In this project, we performed exploratory data analysis and answered three hypotheses based on the dataset.
+We used statistics to analyze this data.
 Here are three possible hypotheses:
-* The survival rate is associated to the class of passenger
+* The survival rate is associated with the class of passenger
-* The survival rate is associated to the gender
+* The survival rate is associated with the gender
-* The survival rate is associated to the age
+* The survival rate is associated with the age
 And For each hypothesis, we have a plot.